robinbtw/tmdb-jellyfin-curator/readme.md

-## Disclaimer

-This tool is provided for educational and personal use only.
-The author does not endorse or encourage illegal downloading or distribution of copyrighted content.
-While streaming content may exist in a legal grey area in some jurisdictions, users are responsible for complying with their local laws and regulations regarding media consumption and copyright.

 # Movie Collection Manager
 A Python-based tool that helps you manage movie collections by integrating with TMDB, Real-Debrid, Jellyfin, and Tunarr.
 Search for movies by keywords, automatically download them through Real-Debrid, organize them in Jellyfin collections, and create 24/7 streaming channels with Tunarr.